open-feature/flagd/docs/reference/sync-configuration.md

 from the `provider` field.
 Only exception is the remote provider where `http(s)://` is expected by default.
 Incorrect URIs will result in a flagd start-up failure with errors from the respective sync provider implementation.

+The `file` provider type uses either an `fsnotify` poller (on systems that support it), or a timer-based poller that relies on `os.Stat` and `fs.FileInfo`.
+The moniker: `file` defaults to using `fsnotify` when flagd detects it is running in kubernetes and `fileinfo` in all other cases, but you may explicitly select either polling back-end by setting the provider value to either `fsnotify` or `fileinfo`.

 Given below are example sync providers, startup command and equivalent config file definition:

 Sync providers:

 - `file` - config/samples/example_flags.json
+- `fsnotify` - config/samples/example_flags.json
+- `fileinfo` - config/samples/example_flags.json
 - `http` - <http://my-flag-source.json/>
 - `https` - <https://my-secure-flag-source.json/>
 - `kubernetes` - default/my-flag-config